List of American television series impacted by the COVID-19 pandemic

-This is a list of American television series whose production was impacted by the COVID-19 pandemic.
-The pandemic led to the suspension of most television production from mid-March 2020 onward, in the largest disruption to U.S. television production since the 2007–08 Writers Guild of America strike.
+The COVID-19 pandemic had a major impact on American television.
+The pandemic led to the suspension of most television production from mid-March 2020 until 2023, in the largest disruption to U.S. television production since the 2007–08 Writers Guild of America strike.
+This article list American television productions that were affected by the pandemic.

-Production suspended, postponed and/or modified
+Production suspended, postponed or modified

-These tables include series that adopted remotely-filmed and home-based productions for one or more episodes, or resumed studio-based production with additional safety protocols, such as reduced staff, lack of studio audience, alternate locations, and/or visible social distancing.
+These tables include series that adopted remotely-filmed and home-based productions for one or more episodes, or resumed studio-based production with additional safety protocols, such as reduced staff, absence of studio audience, alternate locations, or visible social distancing.